-Born in Christchurch, New Zealand well over half a century ago, I still travel on my New Zealand passport and stubbornly consider myself to be a Kiwi even after living in Australia for most of my life.
+Born in Christchurch, I still travel on my New Zealand passport and stubbornly consider myself to be a Kiwi even after living in Australia for most of my life.
 My only real compromise to those years is that when I refer to “us” I mean we Australians.
-But, when in Auckland (where I visit as often as possible) “us” still means we Kiwis.
+But, when in Auckland “us” still means we Kiwis.

-Up until the early 90’s I practiced as an Actuary, managing actuarial businesses and consulting to corporate clients in Australia, the UK and the USA.
-However, my passion has always been computers and computer software.
+My passion has always been computers and computer software.
 I’ve owned, serviced, programmed and trashed virtually every personal computer and operating system known to man.
 After a long association with Linux on desktops and laptops, I commenced a passionate love affair with a MacBook Pro and iPhone.
 That affair has extended to anything Apple!
-Today, I retain my involvement with programming and database development through NOMAD Systems as well as enjoying iOS App development.
-However, my current business activities are largely targeting Internet Marketing through publishing and consulting.
+I still argue that this passion is based on cold logic and reject the Apple Fanboy epithet occasionally thrown my way.

 I cannot resist watching (from the secure comfort of a TV screen) the All Blacks playing rugby and being inspired by their sheer courage, strength and skill.
 This is in spite of the fact that I really do not understand the universal passions associated with team sports.

-Finally, I follow Formula 1, WRC, Dakar, Super bikes and MotoGP – perhaps the common thread being technology, skill and bravery combined.
+Finally, and with less passion than in earlier years, I follow Formula 1, WRC, Dakar, Superbikes and MotoGP – perhaps the common thread being the combination of technology, speed, skill and bravery.